 The ASM provides statistics on employment, payroll, worker hours, payroll supplements, cost of materials, selected operating expenses, value added by manufacturing, capital expenditures, inventories, and energy consumption.
 It also provides estimates of value of shipments for 1,384 classes of manufactured products.

 The ASM is conducted annually, except for years ending in 2 and 7, at which time ASM data are included in the manufacturing sector of the Economic Census.

-The Annual Survey of Manufactures includes approximately 50,000 establishments selected from the census universe of 328,500 manufacturing establishments.
-Some 20,000 establishments are selected with certainty, and some 30,000 other establishments are selected with probability proportional to a composite measure of establishment size.
+The Annual Survey of Manufactures includes approximately 50,000 establishments selected from the census universe of approximately 328,500 manufacturing establishments.
+Approximately 15,400 establishments are selected with certainty based on ad hoc criteria that are designed to improve the efficiency of the sample.
 The survey frame is updated from two sources; Internal Revenue Service administrative records are used to include new single-unit manufacturers and the Company Organization Survey identifies new establishments of multi-unit firms.